CoderDojoNederland/Website/README.md

 1. Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 2. Install [Vagrant](https://www.vagrantup.com/downloads.html)*
-3. Add `127.0.0.1 coderdojo.nl.dev` to your hosts file ([see how](http://support.hostgator.com/articles/general-help/technical/how-do-i-change-my-hosts-file))
+3. Add `127.0.0.1 coderdojo.local` to your hosts file ([see how](http://support.hostgator.com/articles/general-help/technical/how-do-i-change-my-hosts-file))
 4. From the root of the project directory run `vagrant up` (the first time can take a while, grab a coffee)
-5. Open your browser and go to http://coderdojo.nl.dev:8080
+5. Open your browser and go to http://coderdojo.local:4433

 That's it!
 You should now be looking at de dev version of the website.